By Rachel Lankester

 So here are my key tips if you’re going through early menopause:

 - Get yourself a hormone test if you can so you get an idea of what’s going on.
 But don’t assume the test reflects a permanent reality.
+Take a look at how much stress is impacting your life.
 As you can see from my story above, hormones can fluctuate wildly during the perimenopausal years, so bear in mind it could be just a snapshot.

 - If an early menopause is confirmed, get in touch with the Daisy Network as that will be a very good resource for you to get information, support and contacts.